MadeleineWalder/Hangman/README.md

 ## Bugs

-- I came across a bug where the user could guess the same incorrect answer again and again.
-When looking closer at my code I realised that first of all I had used 'else if' which is JavaScript, so I changed it to the Python version 'elif'.
-Then I noticed that the problem was that the code was returning the answer if it was valid, before it had been checked to see if it was on the list of guessed letters.
-Fixing this was pretty simple as all I had to do was switch the lines of code around inside the while loop.
+- BUG: The user could guess the same incorrect answer again and again.

+- SOLUTION:  The guess was returned if it was valid before it was checked to see if it was on the list of guessed letters.
+All I had to do was switch the lines of code around inside the while loop.
 So after the 'if' statement I put 'user_input in letters guessed' followed by the print statement.
 Then after the 'elif' statement I put the code to check if the users guess was valid.
-Therefore it would check if the answer was already guessed before returning it to the play_game() function to be checked if it's in the word or not.
+Therefore it would check if the guess was already guessed before returning it to the play_game() function to be checked if it's in the word or not.

+- OUTCOME: **Fixed**

 Before fix: